-- The second step is to determine the scale and quantum of costs to which the estate trustee is entitled and the apportionment of those costs as between the individuals adverse to the estate trustee. - The final step is to determine whether the circumstances warrant a blended order.
-If so, then the difference, if any, between the estate trustee's full reasonable costs and the costs awarded against one or more of the individuals adverse to the estate is to be paid from the estate.22
+- 1. The first step is to determine which, if any, individual is personally liable for the costs of the estate trustee. - The second step is to determine the scale and quantum of costs to which the estate trustee is entitled and the apportionment of those costs as between the individuals adverse to the estate trustee. - 3.
+The final step is to determine whether the circumstances warrant a blended order.
+If so, then the difference, if any, between the estate trustee's full reasonable costs and the costs awarded against one or more of the individuals adverse to the estate are to be paid from the estate.

-A "blended costs" award was recently made in In The Estate of Irmgard Burgstaler (disability).23 Full indemnity costs were awarded to the winning party in the estate litigation.
+A "blended costs" award was recently made in, the Estate of Irmgard Burgstaler (disability).
+Full indemnity costs were awarded to the winning party in the estate litigation.
 The structure of payment was such that the losing party was ordered to pay partial indemnity costs to the winning party and the difference was to be paid out of the assets of the estate.
 The court explained that blended costs awards gave sufficient recognition to the general cost principle of "loser pays" and the "discipline" that the general principle is intended to encourage.